alexjoverm/typescript-library-starter/README.md

 #### What if I don't want to use coveralls or report my coverage?

 Remove `npm run report-coverage` from `.travis.yml`

-#### What is `npm install` doing the first time runned?

-It runs the script `tools/init` which sets up everything for you.
-In short, it:
- - Configures webpack for the build, which creates the umd library, generate docs, etc.
- - Configures `package.json` (typings file, main file, etc)
- - Renames main src and test files

 ## Credits